 Spiritual Life Resources for Students

-Students are often able to obtain reasonable accommodations directly from their professors.
-When making such a request from a professor, it may be useful for you to include the following:
+Typically, students can most efficiently obtain reasonable accommodations by raising the need directly with their professors.
+When making such a request to a professor, it is important to do so with advance notice and it is useful for you to include the following information:

 · the date(s) of the religious holiday or obligation that conflicts with the assignment due date, exam date, etc.;